High-dimensional ridge regression with random features for non-identically distributed data with a variance profile: Introduction

 To illustrate the benefits of our approach to handle the setting of predictors following such a mixture model, we have conducted numerical experiments based on the MNIST dataset \cite{lecun2010mnist}, a well-known image classification dataset comprising handwritten digits from 0 to 9.
 This dataset follows a 10-class mixture model where the class $C_k$ corresponds to the digit $ k $.
 Each class exhibits a distinct variance profile, as illustrated in Figure \ref{fig:intro} (b) that displays images representing the variance of each pixel of the digits within each class.
 These variances profiles have been computed using the full MNIST dataset made of 60000 images.
 It can be observed that they vary significantly from one class to another, which motivates the use of the variance profile approach.
 By vectorizing these images, we extract, for each class $k$, a variance profile $ S_k = \text{diag}(s_{k})$ with $s_k = (s_{k,1}^2, \ldots, s_{k,p}^2) \in \mathbb{R}^p$ of dimension $p=28 \times 28 = 784$.
 These diagonal matrices are normalized so that they satisfy Assumption \ref{hyp:rowsto} below.
 Then, we simulate data from the regression model \eqref{eq:linmod} for the variance profiles

 where $\mathbf{1}_{n_0}$ denotes the vector of length $n_0$ with all entries equal to one.
 We then apply RF ridge regression with $h(x) = x^3$ for several values of $ \lambda $.
-In all the numerical experiments reported in the paper, the entries of $W'$, $X'$ and $\beta$ are chosen as iid random variables sampled from the standard Gaussian distribution $\mathcal{N}(0,1)$.
+In all the numerical experiments reported in the paper, the entries of $W'$, $X_n'$ and $\beta$ are chosen as iid random variables sampled from the standard Gaussian distribution $\mathcal{N}(0,1)$.
+We emphasize that MNIST is used here only as a data-driven source of class-dependent diagonal variance profiles.
+The simulated predictors are not raw MNIST images: they are Gaussian vectors whose coordinate-wise variances are prescribed by the matrices $S_k$.
+This controlled design isolates the effect of heteroscedasticity and sample-to-sample variability, which is precisely the mechanism captured by our theory.
+It also makes explicit the limitation of the present model: the coordinates of $X_n'$ are independent, so local pixel correlations of real images are not represented in these experiments.

 In Figure \ref{fig:intro}(a), we compare the predictive risk $E_{test}(\lambda)$ (approximated by a Monte Carlo approach) with the square asymptotic equivalent $E_{test}^{\square}(\lambda)$ derived from our theoretical framework, for different values of the ratio $m/n$ ranging from $0.03$ to $3$ with $n = 300$ and $\tilde{n} = 100$.
 Notably, the curve corresponding to the asymptotic equivalent closely matches the one for the predictive risk, demonstrating the accuracy of our theoretical results.
 One can observe in Figure \ref{fig:intro}(a) the presence of a peak in the predictive risk curve whenever $m \approx n$ that is sharper as $\lambda$ goes to $0$.
-This peak indicates the appearance of the double descent phenomenon for small values of $\lambda$. {\CB Therefore, the above numerical experiments show that our approach allows to investigate the double descent phenomenon in the context of RF regression when the data follow a mixture model, which is, to the best of our knowledge, an aspect that has not been previously explored in the literature.}
+This peak indicates the appearance of the double descent phenomenon for small values of $\lambda$. {\CB Therefore, the above numerical experiments show that our approach allows us to investigate the double descent phenomenon in the context of RF regression when the data follow a mixture model, which is, to the best of our knowledge, an aspect that has not been previously explored in the literature.}

 {\CM